C# Design Patterns

 The behavioral design patterns suggest ways of communication between classes and objects.

-The following seven patterns are behavioral design patterns:
+The following twelve patterns are behavioral design patterns:

 - Chain of Responsibility